SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 -  ``ActiveIP`` IP list and TTL that are in use.
    If the origin server is set by IP address, an identical IP of ``Address`` with TTL value of 0 will be returned.
    If it is set by domain, the return value depends on the Resolving result.
-   Various IP and TTL are used.
+   Various IPs and TTLs are used.
-   (누가??)다양한 IP와 TTL을 사용한다.

 -  ``InactiveIP`` IP list and TTL that are not in use.
    Even though the IP is not in use, it could be in a recovery status or be managed by HealthChecker.